Wizcorp/javascript-styleguide/Unity-C#/README.md

 /// You can use the summary tags above any piece of code so tools can extract this
 /// </summary>

-/*
+///
- * If you do not want the comment to appear you can use the normal comment blocks */
+/// If you do not want the comment to appear you can use the normal comment blocks, the use of /* comment */ is discouraged
+///

 // Single line version is prefered where suitable
 ```

 ### Class Comments